Menu

 This work is informed by research undertaken by the Food and Fibre Centre of Vocational Excellence and work we are doing to map non-formal training delivery to formal qualification development.

-• Work with representative participants to develop micro-credentials and standards for the Wool industry.
+• November 2023-April 2024: Work with representative participants to develop micro-credentials and standards for the Wool industry.

-• Micro-credentials published by NZQA and available for use by training providers.
+• August 2024: Micro-credentials and skills standards published by NZQA and available for use by training providers.
+View the new micro-credentials and skills standards: Wool.